Azure/CIQS-Azure-Cli-Extension/end2endTutorial.md

 ## Conclusion

-Now you have successfully ran CIQS from end to end.
+Now you have successfully deployed a CIQS solution from end to end.
+Hope you enjoy the tutorial.
+If you have any question or feedback, please contact [CIQS team](ciqsoncall@microsoft.com).